 Core Abilities:

-• Swordmaster (The Way Tree) - Knee Charge
+- Swordmaster (The Way Tree) - Knee Charge OR Crippling Strike

-All of these abilities are critical for the build.
-Most critical is Knee Charge.
+For PVE content, the most critical ability is Knee Charge.
 This build is our primary gap closer, but it also staggers the enemy and at Level 3, deals a huge amount of damage (325).
-You will want to get this to Level 3 as fast as possible for the higher damage and reduced cooldown (10 seconds at level 3).
+You will want to get this to Level 3 as fast as possible for the higher damage and reduced cooldown.
+With the Battle Hardened Technique, this ability has a 7 second cooldown and only costs 15 stamina.

 Shigawire Claw is excellent for mobility and either closing the gap, or escaping, but it also staggers enemies to allow for us to break through shields with a charged melee attack.